-- Most cases of sore throat are caused by viruses, can be treated symptomatically, and resolve in a few days. - Antibiotics are necessary if the sore throat is caused by a throat abscess or streptococcal infection.

-- A child with a throat abscess will not be able to swallow secretions, fluids, or food and should be referred to a hospital for drainage of the abscess. - A child with a streptococcal throat infection will have tender, enlarged lymph nodes in the front of the neck and white exudate in the posterior oropharynx and/or on the tonsils. - All children with these symptoms require treatment for group A streptococcal infection to minimize the risk of acute rheumatic fever. - If the child has a streptococcal infection, treat with a single injection of weightbased benzathine penicillin or oral amoxicillin or penicillin.
+- Most cases of sore throat are caused by viruses, can be treated symptomatically, and resolve in a few days. - Antibiotics are necessary if the sore throat is caused by a throat abscess or streptococcal infection. - A child with a throat abscess will not be able to swallow secretions, fluids, or food and should be referred to a hospital for drainage of the abscess. - A child with a streptococcal throat infection will have tender, enlarged lymph nodes in the front of the neck and white exudate in the posterior oropharynx and/or on the tonsils. - o All children with these symptoms require treatment for group A streptococcal infection to minimize the risk of acute rheumatic fever. - o If the child has a streptococcal infection, treat with a single injection of weight-based benzathine penicillin or oral amoxicillin or penicillin.

-3.3 Parotid Enlargement
+Parotid Enlargement

-- One of the most specific signs of HIV infection in children. - Usually non-tender. - Commonly found in older children, often in association with LIP. - May be disfiguring and lead children to be teased and/or emotionally distressed. - Occasionally can become tender from bacterial super-infection, typically staphylococcal. - When parotids are tender and erythematous, prescribe cloxacillin and analgesics. - Occasionally large staphylococcal parotid abscesses require drainage. - Surgery is not required.
+- One of the most specific signs of HIV infection in children. - Usually non-tender. - Commonly found in older children, often in association with lymphoid interstitial pneumonitis (LIP). - May be disfiguring and lead children to be teased and/or emotionally distressed. - Occasionally can become tender from bacterial super-infection, typically staphylococcal. - When parotids are tender and erythematous, prescribe cloxacillin and analgesics. - Rarely, parotid abscesses may require drainage. - Surgery is not required and parotid enlargement generally disappears on ART.

-3.4 Persistent Generalized Lymphadenopathy (PGL)
+Persistent Generalized Lymphadenopathy (PGL)

-- Often associated with parotid enlargement and/or hepatosplenomegaly. - PGL is a clinical stage 1 disease and requires no treatment. - Children with PGL should have no other evidence of systemic infection. - Children with lymphadenopathy and fever, malnutrition, or other concerning signs of illness should not be assumed to have PGL. - In children with fever and lymphadenopathy, lymph node biopsy can often be useful in determining the correct diagnosis.
+- Often associated with parotid enlargement and/or hepatosplenomegaly. - PGL is a clinical stage 1 disease and requires no treatment. - Children with PGL should have no other evidence of systemic infection. - Children with lymphadenopathy and fever, malnutrition, or other concerning signs of illness should be investigated for TB and other opportunistic infections or malignancies.
+Fine needle aspiration or lymph node biopsy is indicated particularly for isolated enlargement of a lymphnode.
+PGL is a diagnosis of exclusion.

-3.5 HIV-associated nephropathy (HIVAN)
+HIV-associated nephropathy (HIVAN)

-- Focal segmental glomerulosclerosis is the most common form of HIVAN. - More common in Africa than Southeast Asia. - Patients initially present with proteinuria and may develop nephrotic syndrome with edema and hypoalbuminemia. - HIVAN can develop at various degrees of immunosuppression, and is generally considered an indication for the initiation of ART. - All children presenting with nephrotic syndrome should be considered for HIV testing.
+- Focal segmental glomerulosclerosis is the most common form of HIVAN. - More common in Africa than Southeast Asia. - Patients initially present with proteinuria and may develop nephrotic syndrome with edema and hypoalbuminemia. - HIVAN can develop at various degrees of immunosuppression and is generally considered an indication for the initiation of ART. - All children presenting with nephrotic syndrome should be considered for HIV testing.

-ORAL MANIFESTATIONS IN HIV-INFECTED CHILDREN
+3. ORAL MANIFESTATIONS IN HIV-INFECTED CHILDREN